RedHatGov/serverless-workshop-code/model/README.md

 Get a [free trial account](https://www.twilio.com/referral/SoYU8B) on Twilio.
 You don't need a credit card to sign up.

 Get a [Twilio phone number](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account#get-your-first-twilio-phone-number).

+Add your mobile phone as a [Verified phone number](https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio) to your Twilio free account.

 Configure your [TwiML Webhook URL](https://www.twilio.com/docs/sms/tutorials/how-to-receive-and-reply-python#configure-your-webhook-url) for your Twilio phone number.
 Use the public URL endpoint of the prediction service created in either Option A or Option B.